Flankmain/reactsnips/README.md

 I built this simple code snippet forum with a server and front-end for a university web development course.

-## This project, as it stands, doesn't take into account the following:
+## This project may lack in some of the following aspects:
 * ease of deployment
 * ease of use
-* express or react conventions
+* conventions of `Express` and `React`.

 ## A non-exhaustive list of easy future source code improvements:
-* many functions in the back-end could be extracted to reduce code repetetiveness.
+* A lot of code in the back-end could be extracted into functions to reduce code repetetiveness.
 * using props to make a more sensible general-use form component
 * build a database abstraction layer to make code less verbose
-* improved mongoose schemas, possibly even gaining performance
+* improved mongoose schemas and queries, possibly even gaining performance

 #
 ## **Technology rundown**